YelloNolo/Target-MyTime-To-Email/readme.md

 ## Prerequisites

 - Python 3.x
-- Chrome browser installed
+- Chrome (Browser must be installed)
-- ChromeDriver
+- ChromeDriver (check notes)

+## Notes

+- You may need to update "chromedriver.exe" to a version that matches your chrome install
+- You can find the lastest driver here: https://googlechromelabs.github.io/chrome-for-testing/#stable

 ## Installation